-Mechanism of voluntary movements

-Pathophysiology of movement disorders
+Mechanism of voluntary movements Pathophysiology of movement disorders

 The brain areas, such as the cerebral cortex, basal ganglia and cerebellum, play a major role in controlling voluntary movements.
 On the other hand, malfunctions of these structures result in movement disorders, such as Parkinson's disease and dystonia.
 The major goal of our research project is to elucidate the mechanisms underlying higher motor functions and the pathophysiology of movement disorders.
-To explore such intricate brain functions, we apply a wide range of neurophysiological and neuroanatomical techniques to rodents and subhuman primates.
+To explore such intricate brain functions, we apply a wide range of neurophysiological and neuroanatomical techniques to rodents and subhuman primates such as macagues and marmosets.